 Kate talks about parenting a teenager with a chronic health condition

 Kate helps Rosie manage Moebius syndrome while also dealing with regular adolescent challenges and changes by just letting the changes take place.

 ‘Parenting a teenager with a chronic condition requires lots and lots of patience, in both directions’, says Kate.

 For Kate, making time to listen is very important.
 She finds that her car journeys with Rosie are an especially good opportunity for talking and listening.

 Rosie and Kate communicate well and negotiate Rosie’s ongoing health care each time something changes.
-For example, there have been practical changes to daily medical care – such as looking after an ileostomy – which she and Rosie have learned to do together.
+For example, there have been practical changes to daily medical care – like looking after an ileostomy – which she and Rosie have learned to do together.